 To improve sound within a room people commonly use acoustic panels on their walls, install soundproof curtains and drapes, use special acoustic floor covering, and even soundproof paint on the walls.

 How Does Soundproofing Work?

 To reduce noise, soundproofing acts as a barrier to sound by absorbing the energy of sound waves, or it reflects sound waves in another direction.
 A real world example of this type of barrier are the barriers alongside highways that block and deflect the unwanted car noise away from the neighborhoods on the other side.

-Sound is absorbed by material and is transfered into the form of heat, albeit a very small amount of it.
+Sound is absorbed by material and is transferred into the form of heat, albeit a very small amount of it.
 A porous material with an open cell construction is productive at absorbing a wide range of medium to high frequencies.
 The thickness, density, porosity, and cell size define the precise sound absorbing performance of the insulating material.

 Next Steps for Your Project

 Now that you are more familiar with the types of problems and materials associated with soundproofing, your next step should be to read some of my tips and guides related to your project.